Inventory Visibility for Landscape Supply Businesses

 Not every ERP is built for landscape supply.
 Generic distribution software often lacks the bulk material handling, contractor pricing structures, and multi-location capabilities this industry requires.
 Key questions to ask when evaluating options:

 NetSuite is the platform Snapshot most commonly recommends for landscape supply businesses at this stage of growth.
-NetSuite handles bulk material units of measure, contractor pricing, and multi-location inventory in a single cloud platform, which is what makes it a strong fit for landscape supply operations at this stage of growth.
+Configured for landscape supply operations, NetSuite handles bulk material units of measure, contractor pricing, and multi-location inventory in a single cloud platform.

 It handles the operational complexity the industry generates and provides the visibility and reporting infrastructure that leadership needs as the business scales.